CommunityHoneyNetwork/chn-docs/docs/cowrie.md

 > "Cowrie is a medium interaction SSH and Telnet honeypot designed to log brute force attacks and the shell interaction performed by the attacker."

-## Configuring Cowrie to talk to the CHN management server
+## Example cowrie.sysconfig file

-Prior to starting, Cowrie will parse some options from `/etc/sysconfig/cowrie` for RedHat-based or `/etc/default/cowrie` for Debian-based systems or containers.
+Prior to starting, Cowrie will parse some options from `/etc/default/cowrie` for Debian-based containers.
 The following is an example config file:

 ```
 # This file is read from /etc/sysconfig/cowrie or /etc/default/cowrie